 top of page

-The Gliss anglais in Iraq
+The Gliss anglais

 Designed and made by Henry Dagg, the gliss anglais is a de/reconstruction the cor anglais.
 This injects instability and precarity into the new instrument’s response to gesture, breath and touch.
 It frees me from the oboe’s restrictive keywork and extends the sonic landscape available to me.